System Design Space

 Logs

-Events and context for the incident investigation.
+Events and context for incident investigation.

 • Correlation fields: trace_id, span_id, request_id, user_id.